java-crypto/cross_platform_crypto/readme.md

 I'm trying to serve a broad spectrum of programming languages and actually I have solutions for these  frameworks: **Java**, **PHP**, **C#**, **Javascript - CryptoJs**, **NodeJs Crypto** and **NodeJs node-forge**  as long the functionality is available on the platform.
 You can test all programs with online compilers to see what the output is and what happens when you change some parameters.

-A lot of solutions run with the built-in cryptographic modules but especially the Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" or you can use "node-forge").
+A lot of solutions run with the built-in cryptographic modules but especially the Javascript-ones may need external libraries (pure Javascript will need e.g. "CryptoJs", NodeJs has a built-in "Crypto" library or you can use "node-forge").

 ### General routines ###